Judo at the 2020 Summer Olympics: New rules

-In addition, the mixed team competition was added as a new content of Judo games in the Olympics.
-Six individuals in their national mixed team compete with individuals of the same weight category from another national team.
-A team wins when it won at least four rounds of six.
-This new content aims to engage in gender equality as well as a union through sport.
+In addition, the mixed team competition was added: six individuals in their national team compete against individuals of the same weight category from another national team.
+A team wins when it has won four rounds.
+This new content aims to engage in gender equality, as well as a union through sport.

 In addition, the mixed team competition was added as a new content of Judo games in the Olympics.
 Six individuals in their national mixed team compete with individuals of the same weight category from another national team.
 A team wins when it won at least four rounds of six.
 This new content aims to engage in gender equality as well as a union through sport.
-It is considered one of the most gender equal competition in Olympic games France, the next summer olympic host country, became the very first team to gain a gold medal for this new competition of mixed teams.
-It defeated Japan with 4-1.
-This was considered as a memorable moment of judo games in the 2020 Summer Olympics.
+It is considered one of the most gender equal competition in Olympic games France, the next Summer Olympics' host country, became the first team to win a gold medal in this new competition for mixed teams, defeating Japan 4-1.
+This was considered as a memorable moment for judo in the 2020 Summer Olympics.